Boogahadeen/DayZ-PC-Modded-Server-Files/README.md

 Doors only raiding on weekends.

-Fully configured Black Market with reworked prices, cars and some of vanilla prices(will update is I along).
+Fully configured Black Market with reworked prices, cars and some of vanilla prices.

 DNA Keycards & Airdrops integrated with MMG Clothing, CannabisPLUS, Cl0uds Military Gear, & Snafu Weapons.